woossi0/suite/docs/usermanual/source/dataadmin/pgAdvanced/de9im.rst

  * A boundary
  * An exterior

-For polygons, these attributes are obvious:
+For polygons, these attributes are as follows:

 .. figure:: ./img/de9im1.png

-   *Polygon interior and boundary*
+   *Polygon interior, boundary, and exterior*

 The interior is bounded by the rings, the boundary is represented by the rings themselves, and the exterior is everything else beyond the boundary.